miarkarh/bayesian_analysis/README.md

 but its better to look into general stucture too.

 ### Recommended Function
-I recommend to try the `make_posterior` function found in `bayesian_analysis_functions.py`.
+One can try the `make_posterior` function found in `bayesian_analysis_functions.py`.
 I tried to make it a more general and easier way to utilize this code for the posterior creations, but I cannot promise full functionality and bug free implementation yet.

 ```python